The Carbon Cycle: What Goes Around, Comes Around

 2. Choose one loop and draw it on a separate piece of paper.
 Indicate whether each arrow leads to an increase (+) or a decrease (-) in the next element.
 Follow the same process for any other loops you have found on your connection circle.

-3. Next, you will identify each loop as either an "amplifying feedback loop" or a "dampening feedback loop."
-Here is how you tell the difference:
+3. Next, you will identify each loop as either an amplifying feedback loop or a dampening feedback loop.

-- In an amplifying feedback loop, the final arrow leading back to the originating element is a (+) arrow representing an increase or "amplification."
+- In an amplifying feedback loop, the final arrow leading back to the originating element amplifies that element.
+In the Arctic example, the rising temperature was amplified by the melting sea ice and

-- In a dampening feedback loop, the final arrow leading back to the originating element is an (-) arrow representing a decrease or dampening effect.
+- In a dampening feedback loop, the final arrow leading back to the originating element dampens or slows down that original element.

 Hint: There can be both (-) and (+) arrows in a feedback loop, but the last arrow is the most important.